Probate Q&A Series

 1. Determine whether the challenge is a caveat, objection, or removal petition.

-2. Prepare and file your answer within the timeline set by statute or court rule.
+2. Prepare and file your response within the timeline set by statute, notice, or court order.

 3. Compile estate documents, inventories, accountings, and relevant communications.